Integrated Members (PhD)

 Fineza Pinto Marimba holds a Bachelor’s degree in Education Science, Portuguese Language Teaching, from Agostinho Neto University.
 Holds a Master’s degree in Language Science from the New University of Lisbon, Faculty of Social Social and Humanities.
 Her Master’s thesis dissertation focused on Portuguese Second Language Acquisition (Angolan Portuguese), which granted her the Excellence and Merit Award 2015/2016 – Best Masters.
 She is now a Ph.D. student of Linguistics, specializing in Lexicology, Lexicography, and Terminology, and developing her studies in lexical innovation in Angolan Portuguese.
 Professionally, she is a Portuguese teacher in Secondary Education since 2011 in Angola.
 In addition to teaching, she held responsibilities as Chief of the Department of Pre-school and Primary Education of the National Institute of Research and Development of Education (INIDE in Portuguese) and, more recently, she acted as a consultant for the Ombudsman of Angola.

 Graduated in Languages, Literatures, and Cultures with specialization in Portuguese and English, is currently a master’s student in Ensino de Português e Língua Estrangeira no 3º Ciclo do Ensino Básico e Ensino Secundário, with specialization in English.
 Has presented a poster under the project Humanities Going Digital (HUGOD) [2020-2-CZ01-KA226-HE-094363], untitled “Perceiving societal and moral trends related to sex abuse in the press through linguistic data analysis”.
-Currently, she is a member of the Portuguese team in the project iRead4Skills – Intelligent Reading Improvement System for Fundamental and Transversal Skills Development [101094837].
+She was a member of the Portuguese team in the project iRead4Skills – Intelligent Reading Improvement System for Fundamental and Transversal Skills Development [101094837].
+She is currently a research fellow at the Lisbon Academy of Sciences as part of the Portuguese Language Dictionary project.

 PhD student in Linguistics (2020.05419.BD), specialization area in Historical Linguistics.
 Maria Ribeiro is developing her research project on the distinction “ser/estar” in Medieval Portuguese, under the guidance of Professors Maria Teresa Brocardo and Clara Nunes Correia.
 Maria Ribeiro graduated in Philosophy at FLUL and has a Master degree in Language Sciences at NOVA FCSH.
 She is also a collaborator of the research group “Grammar & Text”.

 Catarina Rosa graduated from NOVA FCSH with a bachelor’s degree in Languages, Literatures and Cultures.
-As a master’s student in Portuguese and English teaching, she is writing her supervised teaching report on the awareness of language variation within language classes.
+She holds a master in Portuguese and English teaching, with a supervised teaching report on the awareness of language variation within language classes.
 Her main areas of interest are language variation and educational linguistics.
-She is a research grant holder in the research group LiFE, collaborating on projects related to L1 and L2 development.
+She was a research grant holder in the research group LiFE, collaborating on projects related to L1 and L2 development.
+Currently, she is working within the project PIPALE.

 Born in Luanda on April 25, 1975.
 She is public worker of the Secretariat of the Angolan Council Ministers for more than 10 years, currently working as a Senior Assistant in the Human Resources Office and member of Linguistics Research Centre of NOVA University Lisbon.